 The Bank recognizes the services received, and a liability to pay for those services, as the employee renders service.
 The liability is remeasured to fair value at each reporting date up to and including the settlement date, with changes in fair value recognized in the income statement in staff expenses.

-Expense arising from cash-settled share-based payment transactions amounts to nil [2015 - nil].
-The carrying amount of the liability (note 9) relating to the cash-settled options at statement of financial position date and prior years is \$30.
+Expense arising from cash-settled share-based payment transactions amounts to nil [2016 - \$19].
+The carrying amount of the liability (note 9) relating to the cash-settled options at statement of financial position date and prior year is \$49.